DigitalArcPlatform/documentation/docs/publishSite/posting/index.md

 The item IDs assigned during the event are used to name two sets of files, each of which belongs in a specific folder:
 1. The first is a single text-only file that contains text-based information about each piece in your community archive.
 See ***Item Text Files*** below.
 These should be stored in the `_items` folder.
 If the item ID was `2025-05-31-001-photo`, this text file will be called `2025-05-31-001-photo.md` .
 1. The second are the photo or photos that were taken of the object.
 See ***Photo Files*** below.
-It's likely that you've named the photos already (see [Naming Files after the Event]({{ site.baseurl }}/docs/postEvent/naming/)
+It's likely that you've named the photos already (see [Naming Files after the Event]({{ site.baseurl }}/docs/postEvent/naming/))

 ## Create an Item Text File

-The meta-data that you prepped using contributor sign of information in the post processing phase will give you all of the information you need to fill out the text file.
+The meta-data that you prepped using contributor sign-up information in the post processing phase will give you all of the information you need to fill out the text file.

 1. Use a word processor (Microsoft Word, Google Docs, Mac Pages, etc.) to edit the information in your item text file first.
 (See "Anatomy of an Item Text File" below for an in-depth guide)
 1. Open the `_items` folder in your Github repo.